 Abdominals (Crunches)

-To work your abs, crunches are a simple but effective exercise.
+Crunches are a simple yet effective exercise for working your abdominal muscles.
 Lie on your back with your knees bent and your feet flat on the floor.
 Place your hands behind your head or cross them over your chest.
 Engage your abs to slowly lift your head, shoulders, and upper back off the floor, then return to the starting position.

 Sheathing

-The plank is a static exercise that strengthens the abdominal and lumbar muscles, as well as those of the shoulders and hips.
-Place yourself on the forearms and the tips of the feet, the body straight and the abdominals well contracted.
-Hold this position for as long as possible, being careful not to arch the back or let the hips sag.
+Planking is a static exercise that strengthens the abdominal and lower back muscles, as well as the shoulders and hips.
+Position yourself on your forearms and tiptoes, keeping your body straight and your abs firmly engaged.
+Hold this position for as long as possible, being careful not to arch your back or let your hips sag.

 Bodyweight Training: In Summary

-In summary, bodyweight training is a simple and effective method to build strength and muscle mass, while improving your overall fitness.
-With a variety of exercises such as pull-ups, push-ups, dips, squats and planks, you can work all of your muscle groups in a harmonious and injury-free manner.
+In short, bodyweight training is a simple and effective way to build strength and muscle mass while improving your overall fitness.
+Through a variety of exercises such as pull-ups, push-ups, dips, squats, and planks, you can work all your muscle groups harmoniously and without the risk of injury.
 You can create a complete bodyweight training program tailored to your specific goals.
 Feel free to modify and customize the exercises to meet your needs and skill level.